bespoke-silicon-group/accelerator-debugger/README.md

  steps all the module contained within it.
 Then, we can update each pane with the new information.

+### Implementing Breakpoints
+`break <condition>` where the condition is a blend of variables and operators
+* Could implement with eval(), but language of condition needs to be python
+    * This is an easy fix with a couple find-replaces
+    * Can be sped up with `compiler.compile()`
+* Alternatively, programmer uses variable names and constructs to build expressions
+    * This is basically building the AST by hand, which is more secure than using pure eval, but more work
+* Minor issue is getting vars from module into scope

 ### TODO
 [ ] Care about end time of simulation
-[ ] Implement breakpoints
+[ ] `clear` command to clear output from last command [ ] Implement breakpoints
     [ ] Breakpoint on "arbitrary boolean expression" (assign number) [ ] "Arbitrary boolean expression"; could eval(), maybe something